-Speaker of the House of Commons21 - Wilmington (a); Addington; Lord Grenville (b)
+Speaker of the House of Commons22 - Wilmington (a); Addington; Lord Grenville (b)

 Unknown - Devonshire

-Although the odds are about 50/50 of becoming PM while either a Lord or Commoner, these days you are more likely not to have a title but be a grafting politician.
-You will have to start young, there is a 73% chance that you have entered parliament before you were 30, almost 50% before you were 25.
+Although it was possible to become PM while being either a Lord or Commoner, these days you are more likely not to have a title but be a grafting politician.
+You will have to start young: as at 2013 there is a 70% chance that you have entered parliament before you were 30, and almost 50% chance before you were 25.
 It may not matter in few years' time which of the main three parties you belong to, as they may all have a chance (in the right political climate) of being the largest party.

-However, you will have overwhelmingly more chance of success if you are English-born; only 16% haven't been and the PM has been English for 89% of the time23
+However, you will have overwhelmingly more chance of success if you are English-born; up to 2013 only 25% haven't been and the PM has been English for about 80% of the time.

 You stand the best chance of being Prime Minister if you represent a seat in the Home Counties or the Midlands.
-However, don't be disheartened if you can only get elected in the North West or Scotland, as these regions are only just behind.
-Best to avoid London for while it is extremely handy to the Palaces of Westminster only two Prime Ministers have actually represented constituents in the city itself while Premier.
+However, don't be disheartened if you can only get elected in Scotland, as this region is only just behind.
+Best to avoid London as, while it is extremely handy to the Palaces of Westminster, relatively few Prime Ministers have actually represented constituents in the city itself while Premier.

-Although 35% of past Prime Ministers have been educated at Eton in the more egalitarian 20th Century none have been since 1964.
-So your choice of school isn't so important as long as you work hard because 71% of Prime Ministers have been to either Oxford or Cambridge for their degree; although two recent successors in the mid-term of a parliament, Callaghan and Major did not attend any university at all.
+Although 36% of past Prime Ministers had been educated at Eton, in the more egalitarian mid-20th Century onwards, none had been from 1964 until David Cameron was elected in 2010.
+So your choice of school isn't so important as long as you work hard - up to 2013, 72% of Prime Ministers have been to either Oxford or Cambridge for their degree, although two recent successors in the mid-term of a parliament, Callaghan and Major, did not attend any university at all.

-However, in today's party political structure you need to be popular firstly within your own party so you will become leader, but also with the electorate and then the world is your oyster my son, or daughter.
+However, in order for you to become Prime Minister, in today's party political structure you need to be popular firstly within your own party, so you will become leader, and secondly with the electorate.
+Then the world is your oyster my son, or daughter.